microsoft/securitydev/Samples/aspnet-angular/README.md

-# Microsoft Graph Security API Sample for ASP.NET 4.6 (REST) Demo V3.0
+# Microsoft Graph Security API Sample with Azure Active Directory Identity Protection API - Built using ASP.NET 4.6 (REST) and Angular

+Note: This sample is mainly derived from the [Microsoft Graph Security API for ASP.NET (REST) V3.0 Demo](https://github.com/microsoftgraph/aspnet-security-api-sample/tree/master/V3.0) and updated to include more contexts by tapping into Azure Active Directory Identity Protection RiskyUsers API.

 ## Table of contents